vexx-sm/TF2-Mixes/README.md

 A SourceMod plugin that sets up a **6v6 competitive mix** where 2 captains pick players in an **XYXY XYXY XY** draft order.
 Includes random drafting, votes, and more.

 > [!IMPORTANT]
 > This plugin is in an early stage and currently serves as a base.
-12v12 and other formats are planned.
+12v12 and more is planned.

 > [!WARNING]
 > The plugin currently conflicts with [SOAPdm](https://github.com/sapphonie/SOAP-TF2DM) and won't work properly if it's loaded.